Language and the Brain: How we learn best

-The 16th Annual Language Series will take place on November 6th and 7th, 2015, featuring keynote speaker Ofelia Garcia, co-author of Translanguaging: Language, Bilingualism and Education.
+The 16th Annual Language Series will take place on November 6th and 7th, 2015 and feature a keynote presentation by Dr. Mark Bertin, M.D.

 The Language Series supports educators in understanding the critical role that language plays in the social and academic success of all students.
 Come and re-energize your practice by learning from experts in the field.
 They will share multiple ways to promote and support social and academic language growth in today's diverse educational settings that may include multilingual learners as well as students who have difficulties acquiring or developing language.

 A keynote presentation as well as workshops with experienced practitioners will inspire and engage you through hands-on activities and specific examples.
 As a participant, you will take away concrete ideas for immediate implementation in your settings.